 Professional Development Score

-Edible Arrangements rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12660 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Are you satisfied with your Benefits?".
+Edible Arrangements rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12663 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Why do you feel undervalued and what would make you feel better about your compensation?".

-Edible Arrangements rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11577 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your work environment positive or negative?" and "Does someone you work with closely, make you want to quit your job?".
+Edible Arrangements rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11580 ratings from employees of the two companies.
+Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "Does someone you work with closely, make you want to quit your job?".

-Edible Arrangements rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13217 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What makes you most happy at work?" and "What do you like best about your company?".
+Edible Arrangements rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13230 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about your company?" and "What makes you most happy at work?".